solyarisoftware/SMS-Echo-Server/README.md

 ## Step 5.
 Locally test the echo server!

-Now you can test locally calling a the service endpoint to receive SMSs.
+Now you can test locally calling a the service endpoint to receive SMS.
 Just to verify your echo server is up and running, open a terminal and enjoy:

 ```bash
 curl -X GET http://a1b2c3d4.ngrok.com